Qualys/Custom-Assessment-and-Remediation-Script-Library/Windows/PowerShell/Push windows updates/readme.md

-The script will download and install windows updates.
+Use this script to download and install Windows updates.